KarthikeyaGundumogula/staking_vault/user-stories.md

 * As a position holder, when I list my Position NFT, the marketplace marks it as listed.
 * As a buyer, when I purchase a listed Position NFT, I become the new owner of the locked position and rewards.
 * As a seller, when I try to list a Position NFT I do not own, the transaction fails with "Unauthorized".
+* As a Beneficiary, When I claim rewards, my share of rewards is transferred to my wallet. ✅

 ---